ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/power-bi-faq.md

 ### Do I need a Power BI Pro license to publish reports?

 <!-- todo What does " or for every user that consults the published report" mean? fixed -->
-Ne.
-A Pro license isn't needed to publish reports.
+Číslo  A Pro license isn't needed to publish reports.
 The standard (free) Power BI license is enough.
 For more information, see [Power BI Licensing](admin-powerbi-setup.md#license).

 <!-- 15 -->
 ### Is there anything I can't do with the free license?